wieslawsoltes/TypefaceUtil/README.md

   -p, --pattern <pattern>                    The search string to match against the names of files in the input directory [default: *.ttf]
-  --fontFamily <fontfamily>                  The input font family -o, --outputDirectory <outputdirectory>    The relative or absolute path to the output directory --printFontFamilies                        Print available font families --printCharacterMaps                       Print character maps info --png, --pngExport                         Export text as Png
+  --fontFamily <fontfamily>                  The input font family -o, --outputDirectory <outputdirectory>    The relative or absolute path to the output directory --zip                                      Create zip archive from exported files --zipFile <zipfile>                        The relative or absolute path to the zip file [default: export.zip] --printFontFamilies                        Print available font families --printCharacterMaps                       Print character maps info --png, --pngExport                         Export text as Png